fduarte/fs/readme.md

+## Instalation

+0. Prerequisites: Vagrant >= 1.8.6 + Virtual Box >= 5.1

+1. Clone this repo

+2. Configure your hosts file to include the following line.
+Both of these values are configurable in Vagrantfile and install/lamp-install.sh

+    ```
+    192.168.59.76 fs.dev
+    ```

+3. This step may take a while, depending on whether you have the needed bento/ubuntu-16.04 image already cached with vagrant.

+    Run:

+    ```
+    vagrant up
+    ```

+4. You're done!
+Point your browser to fs.dev

+# Old Installation notes

 ## Installation for Ubuntu 16.04

 1. A LAMP installer bash script is located at 'install/lamp-install.sh'.
 It installs everything needed for this app to run.